 Identifying the Solar Panel with the Highest Power Density

-Our analysis reveals that the Jinko HL-4-B model has the highest power density at 222.5 W/m².
+According to our analysis, the Jinko HL-4-B model has the highest power density at 222.5 W/m².

 Correlations between Solar Panel Attributes and Power Output